 The tiny house movement is the brilliant idea of people all over the world for living in smaller, cost-efficient houses.
 People choose this way of life for various reasons, but the most prominent one seems to be how easy this option is on their wallets.

-- Easy moving.
+- Easy-moving.
 For those who don’t like the idea of being cemented to one single place, because they own a property there, the tiny houses are the ideal solution.
 They can be made mobile, with wheels and you can get an appropriate vehicle to move easily.
-No matter if it’s for a new job, or just for travelling and seeing new places, you’ll have your home with you.
+No matter if it’s for a new job, or just for traveling and seeing new places, you’ll have your home with you.

 - Eco-friendly.
 Living in a small house is eco-friendly by itself, but truth is, people who choose this option, also continue reducing their carbon footprint.
 Get a lot more into recycling and generally feel better about it.